santosjhony12/bertoti/Engenharia SW/Readme.md

 # SOFTWARE ENGINEERING

 > We see three critical differences between programming and software engineering: time, scale, and the trade-offs at play.
 On a software engineering project, engineers need to be more concerned with the passage of time and the eventual need for change.
 In a software engineering organization, we need to be more concerned about scale and efficiency, both for the software we produce as well as for the organization that is producing it.
-Finally, as software engineers, we are asked to make more complex decisions with higher-stakes outcomes, often based on imprecise estimates of time and growth.
+Finally, as software engineers, we are asked to make more complex decisions with higher-stakes outcomes, often based on imprecise estimates of time and growth. - <i> Livro: Engenharia de Software no Google</i>

+<h3>Comentário:</h3>

-> A engenharia de software é responsável pelo gerenciamento do projeto e qualidade do produto, tendo responsabilidades importantes como a tomada de decisões complexas baseadas em estimatimativas incertas.
+> A engenharia de software é responsável pelo gerenciamento de projetos e qualidade do produto, tendo responsabilidades importantes como a tomada de decisões complexas baseadas em estimatimativas incertas.